New York City Health and Fitness Facilities

 - locker fees;

-- water or water bottles;
+- bottles for water or other beverages;

 - yoga mats;